SSA Supporting Tools & Audit Guidance

 • biological (viruses, bacteria, protozoa and other microorganisms as well as animals, plants and animal or plant products that can create a hazard to human health).

-1. ISO 45001 Occupational Health & Safety Certificate; OR
+1. Provide a current ISO 45001 Occupational Health & Safety Certificate; OR

 2. WHS Hazard and Risk Assessment procedure to identify and assess risks